chhuang-one/sqxclib/README.md

 	table->dropPrimary("other_primary");
 ```

-* To use C macro to define (or change) table dynamically, see doc/[schema-builder-macro.md](doc/schema-builder-macro.md)
+* To use macro to define (or change) table dynamically, see doc/[schema-builder-macro.md](doc/schema-builder-macro.md)
 * You can get more information about schema and migrations in doc/[database-migrations.md](doc/database-migrations.md)

 ## Database synchronization (Migration)